TeamGadget-JP/Gadget_Transporter/README.md

 2. Expand the **⚙️ Path Settings** foldout.
 3. Assign the executable paths for `ZBrush.exe` and `3D-Coat.exe`.
 4. Set the **3D-Coat Exchange** folder (Usually `C:\Users\Public\Documents\Applinks\3D-Coat\Exchange`)This can vary depending on your individual PC environment, but it definitely exists, so please try to find it..
-5. Set the **GetBack Source** folder (The folder where you export your finished models from external apps).
+5. Set the **GetBack Source** folder (The folder where you export your finished models from external apps)For example, create a folder of your choice, such as C:\GadgetGetBack.
+Files returned from ZBrush or 3D-Coat will be saved here.
+We also accept files from general-purpose DCC software..

 ### 2. Exporting to External Apps
 1. Select one or more 3D models in your Unity Hierarchy.